Rhadow/ruzzle/how_is_ruzzle_created_en.md

 ## Conclusion

 Developing a game with Rust is a weird experience, I feel safe when making code changes as the mighty compiler will always do a final check before the program starts running.
 On the other hand, everytime I see `Cannot borrow as mutable because it is also borrowed as immutable` or `cannot infer an appropriate lifetime for lifetime parameter`, it gives me a lot of headache.
-In general, programming in Rust is a good practice as these errors often leads to subtle bug in other languages.
+In general, programming in Rust will make you a shaper programmer as these errors often leads to subtle bug in other languages.
 It may take you hours to make those error messages go away at first, but as you get used to it, these errors can be prevented beforehand or fixed sooner.

 I always know writing a game from scratch is not an easy task, but after creating the MVP of Ruzzle, I realized it's way harder than I originally thought.
 Here is my personal list of requirements to make a decent indie game: